Best fridge magnet toys for fun while you cook

 Magnet

-Do you just want them to play with it, or should the magnets also be able to hold something up, such as a drawing or shopping list.
+Do you just want them to be able to play with it, or should the magnets can also hold something up, such as a drawing or shopping list.

-Quercetti and SpriteGru magnets, for example, are very educational, but they can only hold up a thin piece of paper.
+The magnets by Quercetti and SpriteGru, for example, are very educational, but they can only hold up a thin piece of paper.

-The magnets from 4M are a lot stronger and can stick paint paper or birthday cards to the fridge.
+The magnets from 4M are a lot stronger and can stick paint paper or birthday cards on the refrigerator.

 Replayability

-Are the magnets fun for a while, or do they come back to them over and over again?
-Games where they can think or lose their creativity work best.
+Are the magnets fun for a while, or do they come back to it again and again?
+Games that allow them to think or express their creativity work best.

 The Xylolin construction set, for example, is a good example of a set that they can also use for imaginative play.